fsi-open/gallery-bundle/Resources/doc/templating.md

 # Templating

-Base template for galleries list and gallery action is very primitive and in most cases you will need to overwrite it.
+The base template for the gallery is very basic

 ```html
 <!DOCTYPE html>